wp-plugins/gab-captcha-2/readme.txt

 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.19 =
+* Added an option for legacy themes compatibility.
+Legacy themes often do not use the comment_form() function that brings several actions and filters.
+Check this option if the captcha doesn't appear since update 1.0.15.
+The only action used will be "comment_form" and JavaScript will be used compulsory.

 = 1.0.18 =
 * Better handling of captcha insertion, should be compatible with more themes